NikosAlexandris/pvgis-prototype/documentation/analysis_of_rsun.md

    int numTempToRead=numValsToRead/TEMPERATURE_INTERVAL;
    ```

-4. If `spectralCorrection` is true, the code attempts to read spectral correction values from a data file using the function `ReadDataFileFloat()`.
+4. If `spectralCorrection` is true, the code attempts to read spectral correction values from a data file using the function `ReadDataFileFloat()`

    The filename and other parameters are provided to the function.
    If reading the file is successful (`readOK` is $0$),